ibm-cloud-docs/speech-to-text/language-resource.md

 -   `word` - The spelling of the word as found in a corpus or grammar or as added by you.

     Do not use characters that need to be URL-encoded.
-For example, do not use spaces, slashes, backslashes, colons, ampersands, double quotes, plus signs, equal signs, question marks, etc. in the name.
+For example, do not use spaces, slashes, backslashes, colons, ampersands, double quotes, plus signs, equals signs, question marks, etc. in the name.
 The service does not prevent the use of these characters, but because they must be URL-encoded wherever they are used, it is strongly discouraged.
     {: important}

 -   `sounds_like` - The pronunciation of the word.
 For words extracted from corpora and grammars, the value represents how the service believes that the word is pronounced based on its language rules.
 In many cases, the pronunciation reflects the spelling of the `word` field.
 You can use the `sounds_like` field to modify the word's pronunciation.
 You can also use the field to specify multiple pronunciations for a word.
 For more information, see [Using the sounds_like field](#sounds-like).